sebastiannordby/mini-e-commerce-microservices/README.md

 [![.NET](https://github.com/sebastiannordby/mini-e-commerce-microservices/actions/workflows/dotnet.yml/badge.svg)](https://github.com/sebastiannordby/mini-e-commerce-microservices/actions/workflows/dotnet.yml)

 ### Building and Running the Project
-In the root-directory run the following commands(in the written order)
+In the root directory run the following commands, in the written order:

-Command to build: docker-compose build
+- Command to build: docker-compose build
-Command to run the build: docker-compose up
+- Command to run the build: docker-compose up

-When the project is up and running, you can navigate to the webapp at: http://localhost:50010/
+When the project is up and running, you can navigate to the web application at: http://localhost:50010/

 ### Architecture